edonohue8/code-quiz/README.md

 Next, I worked on the JavaScript file.
 I started by creating variables to connect functionality for the buttons on the HTML page.
 Next, I created a series of questions with multiple choice selections.
 Afterwards, I created functions to make answering each question responsive.
 This included keeping score and programming the time counter to decrease by 10 seconds if a question is to be answered incorrectly.

 Setting up the scoreboard functionality was next.
+At the end of the quiz, the user would see how many questions were answered correctly.
+There is then a field to enter the user's initials, that would be saved unto the scoreboard.

 Lastly, I added styling to the quiz.
+This included making the quiz responsive to mobile device screens, adding styling to buttons, as well as universal styling such as font.

 ## Website Link
 https://edonohue8.github.io/code-quiz/